-If you use the multidimensional storage manager, when you create an Essbase application and database, all of its components are stored in the file system, as shown in Figure 4.
+If you use the multidimensional storage manager, when you create an Essbase application and database, all of its components are stored in the file system, as shown in Figure 4 on page 122.

 Figure 4.
 Storage of Essbase application components created by the multidimensional storage manager